 The development of language in young children and the role of literature are examined, including a detailed exploration of quality children's literature.
 The practical use of language and literature in a variety of early childhood settings will be discussed.
+Transfers to CSU only

-CFS-150 Infant and Toddler Development
+CFS-150 Infant and Toddler Development 3 Units